allihaider/image-preprocessing-techniques/README.md

 # Image Preprocessing techniques
-The jupyter notebook contains implementations of popular image pre-processing techniques using the skimage framework.
-The filers are applied to 3 sample images and the resulting images are displayed.
+The jupyter notebook displays the usage of popular image pre-processing filters using the skimage framework.
+The filters are applied to 3 sample images and the resulting images are displayed.